Linaro/website/_posts/current/blog/2019-06-13-highlights-from-lund-linux-con-2019.md

 ---
-title: Highlights from Lund Linux Con 2019
 author: niklas.cassel
-layout: post
+category: blog
 date: 2019-06-13 00:00:00
-description: >-
-  A few weeks ago, Linaro attended Lund Linux Con 2019, the largest conference in Scandinavia focused on the Linux Kernel.
+description: A few weeks ago, Linaro attended Lund Linux Con 2019, the largest conference in Scandinavia focused on the Linux Kernel.
 Here are some of the highlights.
-category: blog
+image: /assets/images/blog/uncompressed_crowd4.JPG
+layout: post
 tags:
 - Linaro
 - Open Source
 - Arm
 - Linux
-  - Lund Linux Con
 - Kernel
 - Software
-  - Engineering
-image: /assets/images/blog/uncompressed_crowd4.JPG
+title: Highlights from Lund Linux Con 2019
 ---

 A couple of weeks ago, the annual Lund Linux Con (LLC) [https://lundlc.org](https://lundlc.org)&nbsp;was held in Lund, Sweden.&nbsp;<br>&nbsp;&nbsp;<br>This was the sixth iteration of the Linux conference and this time Linaro was one of the main sponsors for the event.
 See below picture of the t-shirt Linaro sponsored.